Living away from home

 REMEMBER!
 Protect your items from theft, flood or fire with contents insurance.
 Those who are renting are not automatically covered should anything out of the ordinary happen.
-Some students may be covered by their parents' home insurance, so it is worth looking into this before setting up your own policy.
+Check if you are covered by your parent’s home insurance.

 AVOID a costly fine!
 You must ensure you have your own individual TV license, whether you watch TV online or on a traditional TV.
 Failure to secure a TV license could result in costly fine, so find out if you need one.

-ASK Depending on your circumstances, you may be eligible to apply for Housing Benefit or Council Rate Relief.
+ASK Depending on your circumstances, you may be eligible to Housing Benefit or Rate Relief.

 CONSIDER cancelling pricey TV packages and opt for a cheap online streaming service to save money whilst studying.

-- The Smartlink cards from Translink are bus passes for bulk-buying journeys, avoiding the hassle of carrying change and can save you over 35%.
+- The Smartlink cards from Translink are bus passes for bulk-buying journeys, avoiding the hassle of carrying change and can save you up to 35%.

-- Y-Link card from Translink can help save on daily travel costs, such as the Uni-link bus.
+- Y-Link cards from Translink can help save up to a third on daily travel costs, such as the Uni-link bus and rail travel.
 Make sure you sign-up for yours.

 - Save money by buying a campus Car Parking Permit, or if you are attending Belfast campus, speak to Q Park staff for a reduced weekly parking permit in St Anne’s Square multi-storey carpark.
 Alternatively, check out Belfast City Council for local parking and tariffs.
 Don't forget to download the Parkmobile app for cashless parking.